-You’re constantly told what you need form a web host, but what about things you could really do without?
-Some shady web host companies prey on the fact that a lot of consumers don’t really know what they’re looking for—plus, there’s a lot of competition in this industry.
-How can you tell the difference between jargon/mumbo jumbo and figure out what you really need (and need to know!)?
+You’re often told what you need form a web host, but what about things you could really do without?
+Some shady web host companies prey on the fact that a lot of consumers don’t really know what they’re looking for.
+So how can you tell the difference between jargon and mumbo jumbo, and figure out what you really need (and need to know)?

-Like any other type of business, many hosts are boasting about things that should be a given or making huge, sweeping claims that simply can’t be totally true.
+Like any other type of business, many hosts boast about things that should be a given or make huge, sweeping claims that simply can’t be true.
 Here are a few big red flags to watch out for when doing your research.
-If you see a host lauding one of these “perks”, you might consider moving on to another option.
+If you see a host lauding one of these “perks” as their topline features, you might want to dig a little deeper.

 - 99% uptime

 - Email support around the clock

 99% sounds like a lot, but is it really?
 Not if you actually break down what it means.
 It leaves you with up to 87 hours every year that your website might be down and there’s nothing you can do about it.
 A great web host should offer over 99 percent uptime, and as close to 100 percent as possible.
 However, also steer clear of 100 percent promises because nobody can guarantee that (things happen).